20 Ways to Style a Bob at Home — From Sleek to Textured

 The deep side part is the fastest bob transformation — zero seconds, zero products, instant impact.
 For fine hair, the side part creates the illusion of more volume because the hair on the heavy side lifts away from the scalp.
 Secure the lighter side with a decorative clip or bobby pin for a more polished look.
 The deep side part works on every bob length and texture.

-7. The Flipped-Ends Bob
+7. The Curled-Under Bob

-8. The Wet Look Bob
+8. The Sharp Centre-Part Bob

 9. The Accessorized Bob